pcambra/ember-in-viewport/README.md

   Default: `100`

-  If `requestAnimationFrame` is not present, this value determines how often the Mixin checks your component to determine whether or not it has entered or left the viewport.
+  If `IntersectionObserver` and `requestAnimationFrame` is not present, this value determines how often the Mixin checks your component to determine whether or not it has entered or left the viewport.
 The lower this number, the more often it checks, and the more load is placed on your application.
 Generally, you'll want this value between `100` to `300`, which is about the range at which people consider things to be "real-time".

   This value also affects how often the Mixin checks scroll direction.